substrate-developer-hub/newsletter/draft/2023-06-substrate-newsletter.md

 **Summary**

 The code fix corrects the where bound for the `create_metadata` function by using the where bound declared at the type declaration augmented with the manual where bound.
-It closes an issue on GitHub.

 ---